Bestellen Sie Ihre Fahnen / Flaggen im Flaggen-Shop bei fahnenversand.de

 Then the numeral flags are described in a separate section: 1-9 are the same, but Blue pierced white is 0, while White is substitute Flag.
 This difference must be what makes uncertain which flags were the 0 and substitute in the first Popham code.

 The pennant white with red fly denotes 100.
-While that one is printed, a spaced was left open below it, which was filled with a pennant white with blue hoist with written-in that this serves to denote 200.
+While the meaning for that pennant is printed, in the space left open below it a pennant white with a blue hoist has been drawn, as all the flags have been drawn, with the written meaning "200".
+It's not mentioned in the text, but apparently it serves to denote 200.
 (The highest number used is signal 205.)

 For pendant signals, with significance depending on the hoist location, a number of pennants is being used: